Maltz Museum

-The Maltz Museum of Jewish Heritage is a private non-profit museum in the Cleveland suburb of Beachwood that celebrates the history of the Jewish community of Greater Cleveland and Northeast Ohio, as well as the diversity of the human experience.
-Opened on October 11, 2005, the Maltz Museum features two permanent collections, An American Story and The Temple - Tifereth Israel Gallery, in which personal stories are brought to life through film, computer interactives, special effects and exhibitions that feature artefacts, art, documents and images.
-The Museum also hosts rotating exhibitions (traveling and original), as well as weekly public programs.
+The Maltz Museum is a private non-profit museum in the Cleveland suburb of Beachwood that opened in 2005.
+The museum celebrates the history of the Jewish community of Greater Cleveland and Northeast Ohio, as well as the diversity of the human experience, with a focus on tolerance.

 Co-founder Milton Maltz’s company, The Malrite Company, was the lead developer.
 Malrite focuses on the development of innovative museum projects around the country, including the International Spy Museum in Washington, D.C.

-An American Story
+The building's exterior brickwork is made of Jerusalem gold limestone which was sourced from Israel.

+Exhibits

+Permanent collections

+The Maltz Museum features two permanent collections and hosts rotating exhibitions (traveling and original), as well as weekly public programs.

 An American Story chronicles the challenges and celebrates the achievements of generations of men, women and children in Cleveland and Northeast Ohio's Jewish communities, from the original 19th-century European settlers to the individuals who today call the region home.

-The Temple – Tifereth Israel Gallery

-The artifacts showcased in The Temple-Tifereth Israel Gallery embody Jewish tradition and ritual, but they also highlight the links between Judaism and other faiths.
+The Temple - Tifereth Israel Gallery showcases artifacts that embody Jewish tradition and ritual, but they also highlight the links between Judaism and other faiths.
 The gallery features 175 treasures from The Temple-Tifereth Israel’s extensive collection of Jewish ritual objects and fine arts.